-Infantry that focuses mostly on screening heavies and other infantry is common from attacks by bodily obstruction or by stopping the enemy seeing the screened models are common and very useful.
-Other infantry specialise in removing opponent infantry (often with ranged attacks) allowing your heavies to plough forward unimpeded, or hit very hard allowing a rush of several such models to kill a heavy (these models often have large melee weapons and a special rule which causes more damage in close combat).
+Infantry that focuses mostly on giving a fair fight to other infantry and screening heavies by bodily obstruction or by stopping the enemy seeing the screened models are common and very useful.
+Other infantry specialise in removing the opponent’s screening infantry rapidly (often with ranged attacks) allowing your heavies to plough forward unimpeded, or some infantry hit heavies very hard allowing a rush of several such models to kill a heavy (these models often have large melee weapons and a special rule which causes more damage in close combat).

 Wait Boss, let us throw our bodies in the way for you!

-IT should be noted that Warmachine is a quite a fast paced game, with many models dying very quickly, and more being rapidly eliminated quickly in return.
+It should be noted that Warmachine is a quite a fast paced game, with many models dying very quickly, and more being rapidly eliminated quickly in return.
 These exchanges can often be brutal and sudden, especially when you’re new to the game.
-This is not a game of being invincible, its a game of coming out a head in the aggression race, either by slowing you opponent or pushing ahead hard.
+This is not a game of being invincible, its a game of coming out a head in the aggression race, either by slowing down your opponent or pushing ahead hard.

 How do you win?